nyannnnn/nyannnnn/README.md

 - 👋 Hi, I’m @nyannnnn
-- 👀 I’m interested in learning more about combinatorics and AI
+- 👀 I’m interested in learning more about statistics and AI
 - 🌱 I’m currently studying mathematics at the University of Waterloo
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me - Ming Luo @LinkedIn